 - Ground Nutmeg

 - Mix the flours with the eggs with your hands and knead it until you get a smooth ball of dough.
-Cover it in foil and let it rest for about 15 minutes.
+Cover it in plastic wrap and let it rest for about 15 minutes.

-- Meanwhile prepare the filling, mix the Ricotta with the Parmesan cheese and add a pinch of salt and ground nutmeg.
+- Meanwhile prepare the filling, mix the Ricotta with the Pamrigiano cheese and add a pinch of salt and ground nutmeg.

 - Make the Cappelletti following the instructions in the post above.